abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

-am I allowing myself to receive all this goodness and kindness?* The reason is that having faith in the Buddha’s teachings, we became intent upon being free from greed, hatred, and delusion, and so we came here to devote ourselves to the Buddha’s path, which takes a great deal of commitment and effort.
+am I allowing myself to receive all this goodness and kindness?* The reason is that having faith in the Buddha’s teachings, we became intent upon being free from greed, hatred, and delusion, and so we came here to devote ourselves to the Buddha’s path—a path which takes a great deal of commitment and effort.
 This is why we receive so much goodness from others, which in turn inspires us to practice well.